 Vietnamese fresh spring rolls recipe

-Vietnamese Fresh Spring Rolls, known as Goi Cuon, are a popular dish in Vietnamese cuisine, celebrated for their freshness and vibrant flavors.
-These rolls consist of a delicate rice paper wrapper filled with a variety of fresh ingredients:
+Vietnamese Fresh Spring Rolls, known as Goi Cuon, are a healthy version of Vietnamese Fried Spring Rolls.
+These healthy rolls are celebrated for their freshness and vibrant flavors.
+These rolls consist of a delicate rice paper wrapper filled with a variety of fresh ingredients: fresh herbs (such as basil and cilantro), crisp lettuce, shrimp or pork.

 Goi Cuon – Vietnamese Fresh Spring Rolls Recipe